Inc44/dotfiles/COMMAND.md

 `gprof executable gmon.out > analysis.txt`: Profile the performance of a profileable executable

+`gradle`: Build automation tool

+Options:

+- `build`: Assemble and run all checks
+- `run`: Assemble and execute
+- `clean`: Delete the contents of the build directory
+- `wrapper`: Generate wrapper files
+- `--stop`: Stop all Gradle daemons of the same version

+`gradlew`: Gradle wrapper script

+Options:

+- `run`: Run an application
+- `createDistributable`: Create an application image without creating an installer

 `htop`: Monitor system resources

 `httrack link`: Download websites to a local directory for offline viewing